javascript-tutorial/en.javascript.info/9-regular-expressions/10-regexp-greedy-and-lazy/article.md

     The regular expression engine tries to find it at the zero position of the source string `subject:a "witch" and her "broom" is one`, but there's `subject:a` there, so there's immediately no match.

-    Then it advances: goes to the next positions in the source string and tries to find the first character of the pattern there, and finally finds the quote at the 3rd position:
+    Then it advances: goes to the next positions in the source string and tries to find the first character of the pattern there, fails again, and finally finds the quote at the 3rd position:

     ![](witch_greedy1.svg)